kellyshreeve/kelly-shreeve.github.io/classifying-reviews-nlp.md

 </p>

 ## Project Overview
+**Background**
-**Background:** A NLP project that trains a model to correctly classify reviews from a dataset of IMBD movie reviews with polarity labelling.
+An NLP project that trains a model to correctly classify reviews from a dataset of IMBD movie reviews with polarity labelling.

+**Purpose**
-**Purpose:** Train a model to automatically detect reviews as positive or negative polarity.
+Train a model to automatically detect reviews as positive or negative polarity.
 Achieve an F1 score of at least 0.85.

+**Techiniques**
-**Techiniques:** Tokenization, Lemmatization, BERT, gradient boosting.
+Tokenization, Lemmatization, BERT, gradient boosting.

 ## Installation and Setup

 ### Codes and Resources Used
   - <b>Editor Used</b>: Visual Studio Code
   - <b>Python Version</b>: 3.10.9

 ### Python Packages Used
   - <b>General Purpose</b>: ```math, numpy, re, tqdm```
   - <b>Data Manipulation</b>: ```pandas```
   - <b>Data Visualization</b>: ```matplotlib, seaborn```